teesloane/banquo/README.md

 ![](https://cloud.githubusercontent.com/assets/12987958/17832551/988046a6-66d3-11e6-877f-202f1187c981.png)

-Note: The title of the post won't automatically become "SHIT".
-That was my post title for demonstrative purposes.
+<sub><sup>Note: The title of the post won't automatically become "SHIT".
+That was my post title for demonstrative purposes.</sup></sub>

 ## The Notes / Blog page.